Vasarj/Sort-bench/README.md

 ## Different sorting algorithms and their benchmarks

 The code for sorting algorithms is found in `\inc` directory.
-The driver for the set of benchmarks in in `\src` directory.
+The driver for the set of benchmarks is in `\src` directory.
-Algorithms time and memory complexity, along with main key features is found in corresponding headers.
+Algorithms time and memory complexity, along with discussion of some key features, are found in corresponding headers.
 See documentation.

-Current list of sorting algorithms included:
+Current list of sorting algorithms include:
 - Bubble Sort
 - Heap Sort
 - Insertion Sort